aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/create-and-add-a-paragraph-style/_index.md

 ﻿---
 title: Create and Add a Paragraph Style
-description: "Aspose.Words for .NET enables you to create and add a paragraph style easily and fast instead of using Open XML SDK."
+description: "Aspose.Words for .NET allows you to create and add a paragraph style easily and fast instead of using Open XML SDK."
 type: docs
 weight: 120
 url: /net/create-and-add-a-paragraph-style/